 To view dependencies for applications, services, databases, and hosts connected to an entity:

-- Go to one.newrelic.com, select Explorer, and select an entity.
+- Go to one.newrelic.com, and select either APM & services, or Browser, or Mobile.

 - To drill down further, filter the apps, services, databases, or hosts.

-one.newrelic.com > Explorer > (select an entity) > Dependencies: View a filterable list of all the apps, services, databases, and hosts connected to an entity, and their color-coded health status.
+one.newrelic.com > APM & services > Dependencies: View a filterable list of all the apps, services, databases, and hosts connected to an entity, and their color-coded health status.

 You can filter the dependencies page to view specific things that report to the entity.
 Dependencies include: